Bernstein Shur Attorney Robert J. Keach Appointed Fee Examiner For American Airlines’ Chapter 11 Cases

 “Bob is a national figure in the business bankruptcy bar,” said Bernstein Shur CEO Charles Miller.
 “This is a major matter for him and our firm and it underscores the confidence that Bob’s peers have in his fairness and decisiveness.”

 Keach is a fellow of the American College of Bankruptcy, past president of the American Bankruptcy Institute and current co-chair of the ABI’s Commission to Study the Reform of Chapter 11.
-He has, among other high-profile engagements, represented ad hoc committees in the Homebanc Mortgage, New Century TRS Holdings and Nortel Networks cases in the bankruptcy court in Delaware, and the Maine Public Utilities Commission in the FairPoint Communications case in the Southern District of New York.
+He has, among other high-profile engagements, represented ad hoc committees in the Homebanc Mortgage, New Century TRS Holdings and Nortel Networks cases in the bankruptcy court in Delaware, and the ME Public Utilities Commission in the FairPoint Communications case in the Southern District of New York.

 Keach recently received Chambers USA’s highest ranking of “Star” attorney for his work in bankruptcy for the sixth consecutive year.
 He has been recognized by Best Lawyers in America for more than ten years for his work in bankruptcy and creditor-debtor rights, and is AV-rated by Martindale-Hubbell.
-He resides in Falmouth, Maine.
+He resides in Falmouth, ME.

 About AMR’s Chapter 11 Reorganization